ShaunBillows/portify-web-scraper/README.md

-An application for organising the tracks in a Spotify playlist according to their Beatport genre.
+An app for organising Spotify playlists by genre.